-3. Recommendation
+3. Recommendations

 - 3.1.
-That the revised Character Appraisal and Management Proposals for Selsey Conservation Area, attached at Appendix 1 to this report, be approved as a material consideration in planning decisions - 3.2.
-That the recommended changes to the Selsey conservation area, as shown on the maps at Appendix 2 to this report, be approved. - 3.3.
-That a new conservation area "Old Selsey" be designated to cover parts of East Street and Albion Road, as shown on the map at Appendix 3 to this report. - 3.4.
-That the draft Character Appraisal and Management Proposals for Old Selsey Conservation Area, attached at Appendix 4 to this report, be approved as a material consideration in planning decisions - 3.5.
-That the implementation of an "Immediate" Article 4 Direction to cover minor alterations, as set out in Appendix 6 to this report, to the principal elevations of dwellings within the Selsey, as amended, and the new Old Selsey conservation area be approved. - 3.6.
-That the implementation of a "non-immediate" Article 4 Direction to cover installation of solar panels on the principal elevations of buildings within the Selsey conservation area, as amended, and the new Old Selsey conservation area be approved, as recommended in Section 7 below be approved.
+That the revised Character Appraisal and Management Proposals for Selsey Conservation Area, attached at Appendix 1 to this report, be approved as a material consideration in planning decisions; - 3.2.
+That the recommended changes to the Selsey conservation area, as shown on the maps at Appendix 2 to this report, be approved; - 3.3.
+That a new conservation area "Old Selsey" be designated to cover parts of East Street and Albion Road, as shown on the map at Appendix 3 to this report; - 3.4.
+That the Character Appraisal and Management Proposals for Old Selsey Conservation Area, attached at Appendix 4 to this report, be approved as a material consideration in planning decisions; - 3.5.
+That the proposed responses to representations, attached at Appendix 5 to this report, be approved; - 3.6.
+That the implementation of an "Immediate" Article 4 Direction to cover minor alterations, as set out in Appendix 6 to this report, to the principal elevations of dwellings within the Selsey conservation area, as amended, and the new Old Selsey conservation area be approved;

-3.7.
-That decisions to confirm and/or implement, or otherwise the Directions referred to in 3.5 and 3.6 above be taken by the Head of Planning Services in consultation with the Portfolio Holder for Housing and Planning and Ward members for each of the conservation areas concerned within six months of the Directions being made.
+- 3.7.
+That the implementation of a "non-immediate" Article 4 Direction to cover installation of solar panels on the principal elevations of buildings within the Selsey conservation area, as amended, and the new Old Selsey conservation area be approved, as recommended in Section 7 below be approved; and - 3.8.
+That decisions to confirm and/or implement, or otherwise the Directions referred to in paragraphs 3.6 and 3.7 above be taken by the Head of Planning Services in consultation with the Cabinet Member for Planning Services and the ward members for each of the conservation areas concerned within six months of the Directions being made.